 In Poland, Europe's oldest salt mine, dating back to the 12th century, is now doubling as a major tourist attraction.

-In Poland, Europe's oldest salt mine, dating back to the 12th century, is now doubling as a major tourist attraction.
+Background: In Poland, Europe's oldest salt mine, dating back to the 12th century, is now doubling as a major tourist attraction.
 The mine, at Wieliczka, near Cracow in the south of the country, still produces hundreds of tonnes of salt every day, but its importance as a tourist attraction is increasing each month.

 SYNOPSIS: A mine museum has been established on the top three levels, which start at a depth of 135 metres (433 feet).
 Here, the visitors can get a very vivid idea of the type of mining operation which took place in earlier times.
 This 17th-century horse-drawn treadmill was a central component of the salt-mining process of that age.
 The mine's oldest preserved pit dates back to 1253.
 All in all, the underground chambers and tunnels on nine separated levels stretch just over 200 kilometres (130 miles).
 The museum has a vast number of exhibits, tools and equipment from the mine's long and productive history.
 For several centuries, the Wieliczka miners amused themselves by doing carvings on the walls of tunnels and rooms, and eventually the art potential of salt sculpture was realised.
 Consequently, ornate underground chapels began to appear deep in the mine.
 Those now form the central attraction at Wieliczka, and all the year round, hundreds of visitors flock to see the underground carvings, pillars and sculptures.